GPNaslund/Thesis/SPP/thesis/introduction/introduction.typ

 == 1.3 Problem formulation

 While wearable devices have become increasingly capable of capturing health related metrics, there are still room for growth and gaps that can be filled.
 This is primarily due to the fragmented landscape of health data platforms, where most provider offers its own proprietary data format and API.
-As discussed in the previous sections, although some server based frameworks like Shimmer support multi-provider integration, but they are not designed for mobile environments or real time use.
+As discussed in the previous sections, although some server based frameworks like Shimmer support multi-provider integration, they are not designed for mobile environments or real time use.

 Existing solutions like WearMerge and Tasrif focus on data aggregation and preprocessing but either lack mobile compatibility or do not address data normalization.
 Furthermore, platform specific libraries such as React Native Health and Health Connect provide access to raw data but without standardization.
 This leaves a significant technical gap, which can be summarized as the lack of a unified, mobile based framework capable of collecting and normalizing wearable health data from multiple providers.
 This gap between single platform solutions and server based frameworks has been identified as a significant barrier in the context of big data healthcare solutions. @big-data-in-healthcare.

-To explore this gap, the thesis is guided by the following research questions:
+To explore this gap, the thesis is structured by the following research questions:

 1. How can wearable health data from different platforms be effectively normalized into a unified format suitable for migraine-focused machine learning applications?
 2. What are the key requirements and challenges in implementing real-time data normalization for migraine-relevant wearable data in a mobile environment?